 Take the bus to Takayama city in the afternoon (50 minutes bus ride) after your visit to Shirakawago.
 Most of the Gasho-zukuri houses close at 17:00 (5 PM).

-⇒ Read more: Things To See And Do In Shirakawago
+⇒ Read more: What To See And Do In Shirakawago

 How To Get To Shirakawago